FrikandelbroodjeCommunity/FrikanUtils/FrikanUtils-Audio/README.md

 Place the [latest release](https://github.com/FrikandelbroodjeCommunity/FrikanUtils/releases/latest) for "
 FrikanUtils_Audio.dll" in the LabAPI plugin folder.

+## Adding audio files

+The audio module uses the [FrikanUtils file system](../FrikanUtils/README.md).
+By default, you can add your audio files in the `/LabAPI/configs/{port or global}/FrikanUtils/Audio` folder.

+If you use any custom file providers, you can also add the file to the location accessed by your custom file provider.

+> [!WARNING]
+> For the Audio API to work the audio file needs to be in a <code>.ogg</code> file with <code>mono</code> audio and
+> a refresh rate of <code>48000hz</code>.

 # Features

 This plugin is a library plugin which plugin developers can build on, most features below won't add anything on their